-Is your loved one in long term recovery?
+Is your loved one in recovery or taking steps to get there?
 Have you been able to find peace whether or not they are still using?
 Please share your story here!
 Sometimes when we’re in the thick of living with someone in active addiction, it can be difficult to find hope.
 When we’re living in lies, it can be hard to find a way to trust again.
 Other people’s stories of hope and recovery can help us see light.
 Your story might be exactly what someone else needs to hear.

 I have to admit, I have not been on this community forum in a few years but I was invited back to share my story and I hope this can give some of you hope!
 I really tried my best to make it brief but I felt like there were a lot of good details I didn’t want to leave out.